qureshiaquib/qureshiaquib.github.io/_posts/2025-06-11-automate-subscription-with-avm.md

 I haven’t included a pipeline with approval gates in this post, but you can configure them based on your organizational requirements.

 I hope you find this helpful in automating subscription creation.

+Special thanks to my friend [Darshit Shah](https://www.linkedin.com/in/darushah/) for helping me in EA lab.

 Happy learning!